agittins/bermuda/README.md

 meatballs menu in the top right, and choose `Custom Repositories`.
 Paste `agittins/bermuda` into the `Repository` field, and choose `Integration` for the `Category`.
 Click `Add`.

-You should now be able to add the `Bermuda BLE Triangulation` integration.
-Once you have done that, you need to restart Homeassistant, then in `Settings`, `Devices & Services` choose `Add Integration` and search for `Bermuda BLE Triangulation`.
+You should now be able to add the `Bermuda BLE Trilateration` integration.
+Once you have done that, you need to restart Homeassistant, then in `Settings`, `Devices & Services` choose `Add Integration` and search for `Bermuda BLE Trilateration`.

 The instructions below are the generic notes from the template: